basdirks/dragonfly/README.md

 - The root node of the schema must contain at least one field.
 - The schema must be a subset of the return type, or in the case of an array, a
 subset of the array's item type.
-- The content of the where-clause must be a subset of the schema, except for the
+- The content of the where clause must be a subset of the schema, except for the
-selectors.
+conditions.
 - The name of the root node of the schema must match the name of the root node
-of the content of the where-clause.
+of the content of the where clause.
 - The type of the argument must match the type of the field to which the
-selector is applied.
+condition is applied.
-- Each selector must refer to an existing argument.
+- Each condition must refer to an existing argument.
-- The type of the selector (inferred by the argument) must be compatible with
+- The type of the condition (inferred by the argument) must be compatible with
 the type of the field to which it is applied.
 - The name of each argument must be unique.
-- The type of each argument must be known.
+- The type of each argument must be a primitive type or a model or enum that is defined elsewhere.
-- Each argument must be used at least once in the where-clause.
+- Each argument must be used at least once in the where clause.
 - An argument may not be an array or a model.

 ### EBNF